goldbergyoni/nodebestpractices/sections/errorhandling/correlationid.md

 <br/>

-### Code Example: passing the correlation ID between services on the requets http context
+### Code Example: passing the correlation ID between services on the requet http context
-Here is an example of using [express-http-context](https://www.npmjs.com/package/express-http-context) library to set the forwarded correlation ID on the http context:
+Here is an example of using [express-http-context](https://www.npmjs.com/package/express-http-context) library to set the forwarded correlation ID on the http context after it was extracted from the request.
+If the correlation ID isn't existing on the request, since this may be the first request in the requests chain, it's being generated.

 ```javascript
 const httpContext = require('express-http-context');